manoel-lopes/clean-forum-node-api/README.md

 - **Entities**: Core objects of the domain with a unique identifier.
 - **Value Objects**: Objects that represent a descriptive aspect of the domain without a conceptual identifier.

+### Messaging Patterns

+- **Pub/Sub (Publisher-Subscriber)**: Implements asynchronous message-based communication where producers publish messages to queues and consumers subscribe to process them independently.
+Used in the email queue system where producers add email jobs to the queue and consumers process them asynchronously with retry logic and error handling.

 ## 🏗️ Design Patterns